-Have students think of actions they can do safely in their space, such as jumping, twirling, stomping, skipping, etc. Students pick one action for their greeting and give a thumbs up when they're ready.
-Tell students it's OK if someone picks the same action.
-Begin by saying, "Good morning, I'm " while doing an action (for example, jogging in place).
-Students will respond with "Good morning, " while repeating your action.
-Continue until everyone is greeted.
-Students can unmute when they share.
-Call on students one at a time or post an order in advance, ensuring that everyone is greeted.
+Have students think of a positive adjective that can describe them and begins with the first letter of their first name (for example, "Savvy Sierra").
+Students pick an alliteration for their greeting and give a thumbs up when they're ready.
+Tell students it's OK if someone picks the same adjective.
+Begin by saying, "Good morning everyone, I'm [your alliteration]."
+All students respond, "Good morning [your alliteration]."
+Continue until everyone has been greeted.
+Students can unmute when they share, and stay muted when they greet.